Drayton Parslow: Church of England

 The Church of England parish church of the Holy Trinity contains fragments of 12th-century masonry.
 The first known documentary record of the parish church is from 1232.
 The chancel was rebuilt in the 14th century in the Decorated Gothic style.
 In the 15th century the nave was rebuilt and the west tower was built or rebuilt in the Perpendicular Gothic style.
 Of the same period are the Perpendicular Gothic hexagonal baptismal font, the three-light east window of the chancel, a 15th-century alabaster relief above the altar depicting the Crucifixion of Jesus and fragments of 15th-century stained glass in the windows.
 In the 16th century the south porch was added.
 In 1863 the church was restored and the chancel was extended about 6 ft eastwards, re-using the Perpendicular east window in the new position.
 Holy Trinity is now a Grade II* listed building.

 By 1925 Holy Trinity had a ring of three bells.
 Bartholomew Atton of Buckingham cast the tenor bell in 1591.
 John Taylor & Co of Loughborough, who at the time also had a foundry at Oxford, cast the treble and second bell in 1842.
 In 1935 these became the fourth and fifth bells as John Taylor & Co cast a new treble, second and third bells, increasing the ring to six.

 Holy Trinity has also a Sanctus bell that was cast in 1669 by Anthony Chandler, who worked at his family's bell-foundry in the village (see below).

 Holy Trinity parish is now part of the Benefice of Newton Longville, Mursley, Swanbourne, Little Horwood and Drayton Parslow.

 Drayton Rectory is a Georgian house of five bays built in 1753 or 1754.

 Holy Trinity Church has been Grade II* listed (Entry Number: 1289256) since 19 August 1959.

 The summary states: "Fragments of C12 masonry, C14 chancel, C15 nave and W. tower,C16 S. porch.
 All much restored C19".

 Baptist

 Drayton Baptist Chapel was built in 1830.
-Worship at the chapel is now on alternate Sunday mornings.
+The chapel is now closed and the building sold in 2022.